jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.8.8
+The latest version is 1.8.9

+### Version 1.8.9

+* Fixed a bug related to missing metadata in the label-folder command

 ### Version 1.8.8